The Nauka multi-purpose module, MLM,

 A sibling of the first station piece

-The first of two sibling spacecraft -- Zarya FGB control module -- was built by Moscow-based Khrunichev Enterprise under contract with the Boeing company.
-Although the agreement funded only a single vehicle, Khrunichev used spare parts and its own funds to build a backup module, in case the original, known by its Russian abbreviation as FGB, failed in a launch mishap or upon reaching orbit.
+The first of two sibling spacecraft -- Zarya FGB control module -- was built during the 1990s by Moscow-based GKNPTs Khrunichev under a contract with the Boeing company.
+Although the agreement funded only a single vehicle, Khrunichev used available spare parts and its own funds to build a backup module, in case the original spacecraft was destroyed or rendered unusable in a launch accident.

-By the time Zarya/FGB-1 successfully docked to the Zvezda service module in July 2000, the FGB-2 module was about 65 percent ready, according to Khrunichev.
-At that point, Russian space officials considered several potential new roles for the craft in the ISS program, including its use as a heavy supply ship for the Russian segment of the station.
+By the time the original Zarya FGB-1 successfully docked to the Zvezda service module in July 2000, its backup module was about 65 percent ready, according to GKNPTs Khrunichev.
+At that point, Russian space officials considered several potential new roles for the remaining spacecraft in the ISS program, including its use as a heavy supply ship for the Russian segment of the station.

 In mid-2000, Boeing announced that it had partnered with Khrunichev to "commercialize" the FGB-2.
 The move put Khrunichev/Boeing team on a collision course with RKK Energia and Spacehab, who at the end of 1999 claimed the same docking port on the ISS (nadir or Earth-facing docking port on the Zarya module) for their commercial Enterprise module.
 In the end, none of the two projects had materialized.

 A new role for FGB-2